Overview

 FAQs

-Where does the evaluation for the ABC server SDK occur?
+Where does the server SDK evaluation occur?

 All evaluation logic occurs within the SDK.